tailhook/lithos/docs/container_config.rst

     restarts, i.e. if process were running more than this number of seconds it will be restarted immediately.

+.. opt:: kill-timeout

+    (default ``5`` seconds) The time to wait for application to die.
+If it is not dead by this number of seconds we kill it with ``KILL``.

+    You should not rely on this timeout to be precise for multiple reasons:

+    1. Unidentified children are killed with a default timeout (5 sec).
+       This includes children which are being killed when their configuration is removed.
+    2. When lithos is restarted (i.e. to reload a configuration) during the timeout, the timeout is reset.
+I.e. the process may hang more than this time.

 .. opt:: executable

     The path to executable to run.
 Only absolute paths are allowed.